brette-0/nesbrette/docs/modules/math/mult.md

 #### 3. Call Function
 The function should now be called, all vWidth logic handled by the macro at the start.

+### Bottlenecks
+Generating code that uses relative branches limits the size of the output within those confines, meaning that code may need to 'invert' the logic sub-optimally to yield a result within the confines the signed byte operand.